richardedden/Gannet3.1/README.md

 ## Versioning

-Versioning is conducted on a module-specific basis using the style YYMMDD.
+Semantic versionining is used when updates are made to Gannet using the style 3.1.x.
+Versioning is also conducted on a module-specific basis using the style YYMMDD.
 That is, each Gannet module has its own release version.
-Major changes or addition of new functionalities are reflected in the version updates, while minor bug fixes are not.

 ## Authors

 * **Richard Edden** (The Johns Hopkins University)
+* **Mark Mikkelsen** (The Johns Hopkins University)
+* **Georg Oeltzschner** (The Johns Hopkins University)
+* **Muhammad Saleh** (The Johns Hopkins University)
 * **C. John Evans** (Cardiff University)
 * **Ashley Harris** (University of Calgary)
 * **Nicolaas Puts** (The Johns Hopkins University)
-* **Georg Oeltzschner** (The Johns Hopkins University)
-* **Muhammad Saleh** (The Johns Hopkins University)
-* **Mark Mikkelsen** (The Johns Hopkins University)

 ## License